MartinKalema/Kidney-Disease-Classification-MLflow-DVC/README.md

 pip install -r requirements.txt
 ```

 This Project is connected to Dagshub so all my experiments are sent to dagshub and can be viewed on dagshub itself or on the mlflow platform integrated there.
+MLflow is a production grade experiments tracker for managing end-to-end machine learning lifecycle.
+It helps with experiments tracking, packaging code into reproducible runs and sharing and deploying models.

 ## View experiments locally.